Leviyu/EQTime/README.md

 The produced catalog plots are located under `../PLOTDIR`, the directory name is same as the `TASK_NAME` specified in `INFILE.mother`.

-After all processes have finished, to generate a master catalog PDF file of all pdf within the directory, go into the directory and execute:
+After all processes have finished, to generate a master catalog file of all catalog files within the directory, go into the directory and execute:
 ```shell
 ./c40.generate_master_pdf.sh .
 ```